TheHeroBrine422/prices-menu-entry/README.md

-# Example
+# prices-menu-entry
-An example greeter plugin
+A plugin to add a menu entry to items that links to prices.runescape.wiki.